cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 ---
 title: How to trace an Image in Inkscape
 categories:
+  - Sewing
   - 2D design
-  - Sewing
 tags:
   - Inkscape
-difficulty: medium
+difficulty: Medium
 time_required: 10-15 minutes
 ---